 - Cannabis has also been shown to avert sleep apnea.
 In this condition, the patient has several obstructions in breathing and hence they have to wake up to breathe.
 One study showed that THC can restore respiratory stability by modulating serotonin activity thereby averting sleep apnea.

-- It has also been shown that aged cannabis has higher efficacy in promoting sleep.
+- Aged cannabis has higher efficacy in promoting sleep.
 When THC breaks down over time, it converts into Cannabinol (CBN) which is more sedating.

 In the long run, THC for sleep is safer than sleeping pills as it has fewer associated adverse effects.
-Studies have revealed that addiction to cannabis is also very rare, one can get used to the feeling of euphoria, which is different from being addicted.
-Sleeping pills on the other hand are highly addictive and it is easy to build dependence on them.
+Studies have revealed that addiction to cannabis is also very rare.
+One can become accustomed to the feeling of euphoria.
+However, this is different from addiction.
+Sleeping pills on the other hand are highly addictive, and it is easy to build dependence on them.

-It is highly recommended that you address the underlying problems that is causing you to experience insomnia in the first place.
-Cannabis is a good sleep aid, but it will not substitute for the hard work of dealing with the things that are keeping you up at night.
+We highly recommend addressing the underlying problems causing your insomnia in the first place.
+Cannabis is a good sleep aid, but it will not substitute for the hard work of dealing with the things keeping you up at night.